Skip to content

 This ensures code quality by running:

-• Build: TypeScript compilation verification
+• Build (pre-push): TypeScript compilation verification before pushing

 Error Logging to New Relic